cpey/os-dev/README.md

 # os-dev

-Exercises and tests from _Writing a Simple Operating System — from Scratch by Nick Blundell_ [1].
+Set of exercises to study on x86 platform boot and OS development.
+Based on _Writing a Simple Operating System — from Scratch by Nick Blundell_ [1].

 ## Tests